thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 Now let's add an action button to edit the entities.

 - Click the "plus" icon in the top right corner of the screen again to open a new "Add action" window;
-- As an example for this manual, choose "[Action cell button](#action-cell-button)" action source;
+- As an example for this manual, select "[Action cell button](#action-cell-button)" action source;
-- Input a name for the action and choose an icon that will represent a button.
+- Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed;
-- Choose a "Custom action (with HTML template)" action type from the "Action" drop-down menu;
+- Select a "Custom action (with HTML template)" action type from the "Action" drop-down menu;
 - In the tabs that appear, select "JavaScript" tab.
 Enter a JavaScript function for your custom action.
 In this example, we use a function that adds the ability to edit an entity (you will find an example of this function below);

 <details>